splynx/docs/files/en/configuring_tariff_plans/internet_plans/internet_plans.md

 * VAT - the percentage of the VAT
 * VAT Included - select whether the plan's price includes VAT or not
 * Download speed (Kbps) - the download speed limit of the internet plan
-* Upload speed (Kbps) - the upload speed limit of the internet plan.<br> *Values of Download and Upload speeds are **MIR** (Maximum Information Rate) – best case scenario, maximum data rate available for flow, if there is any free part of bandwidth*.
+* Upload speed (Kbps) - the upload speed limit of the internet plan.<br> *Values of Download and Upload speeds are **MIR** (Maximum Information Rate) – best-case scenario, maximum data rate available for flow, if there is any free part of bandwidth*.
-* Guaranteed speed limit at - the percentage we guarantee for the end user. *This is the **CIR** (Committed Information Rate) – worst case scenario, traffic will flow at this rate regardless of other traffic flows, at any given time, the bandwidth should not fall below this committed rate*.
+* Guaranteed speed limit at - the percentage we guarantee for the end-user. *This is the **CIR** (Committed Information Rate) – worst-case scenario, traffic will flow at this rate regardless of other traffic flows, at any given time, the bandwidth should not fall below this committed rate*.
 * Priority - the priority of IP packets of the plan, options are: Low, Normal, High.
 IP packets of customers subscribed to a plan with a High priority will be forwarded first in a case of traffic congestion.
 Values are 1 (high), 4(normal) and 8(low).
 * Aggregation - how many users will share the speed of the plan
 * Burst limit - the percentage of the maximum  burst speed allowed